The best Labor Day sales for 2020

 When: Right now (through Sept.
 7)

 Wireless chargers are a dime a dozen (not literally, of course) but Courant makes chargers that elevate your desktop (again, not literally).
 Wrapped in a pebble-grain Italian leather and available in an assortment of colors, these are snazzy.
-Right now, everything on the site is 25% off, with the discount applied automatically at checkout, and monogramming is included for free.
+Right now, everything is 25% off sitewide, with the discount applied automatically at checkout, and monogramming is included for free.

 Browse the whole collection, or sample what Courant has to offer with these selections: